 Seattle, Washington: A boat operated by Ride the Ducks crashed into a car.
 A witness said that the driver of the Ducks vehicle apparently did not see the car while making a wide turn.
 No injuries were reported.

 Seattle, Washington: A Ride the Ducks vehicle rear-ended a small sedan, crunching the car’s truck.
-According to a witness, the driver was trying to get out of the way of an oncoming ambulance and couldn’t see the sedan in front of it.
+According to a witness, the driver was trying to get out of the way of an oncoming ambulance and could not see the sedan in front of it.